Miami 2 Ibiza

-"Miami 2 Ibiza" is a song by Swedish house music group Swedish House Mafia and English rapper Tinie Tempah.
-It was released as the second and final single from the group's debut studio album and compilation, Until One (2010) by Virgin Records on 4 October 2010.
+"Miami 2 Ibiza" is a song by Swedish house music group Swedish House Mafia and British rapper Tinie Tempah.
+It was released as the second and final single from the group's debut compilation album Until One (2010) by Virgin Records in October 2010.
 The song is also included on Tempah's debut album Disc-Overy (2010) and later on the group's second studio/compilation album, Until Now (2012).
-In January 2011, the single was certified Gold in Australia.
+In January 2011, the single was certified gold in Australia.

 Critical reception

 Nick Levine of Digital Spy gave the song a somewhat positive review stating: "Urban British pop and commercial European dance are now such comfortable bedfellows that this collaboration between a trio of Scando knob-twiddling types and the best thing to come out of Plumstead since Shampoo barely raises a brow.
 Up next: Basshunter ft.
 Ms Dynamite?
 However, just because the two genres are comfortable bedfellows doesn't mean the earth moves every time they do the dirty.
 Tinie Tempah steers 'Miami 2 Ibiza' towards its big whooshy bridge and trancey arms-in-the-air chorus with his customary lyrical flair, but the result still feels like the musical equivalent of the Cam 'n' Cleggy coalition.
 You couldn't accuse it of being ineffective, but you wouldn't say it works entirely seamlessly either.